VishalMalhotra23/filter-pixel-frontend/README.md

 # Filter Pixel - Frontend

-Welcome to the Filter Pixel frontend repository!
+Welcome to the ExifData Processing frontend repository!

 ## Project Overview

-Filter Pixel is a web application that allows users to view and manipulate images.
+It is a web application that allows users to view and manipulate images.
 This repository contains the frontend codebase.

 ## Website

-Visit the Filter Pixel website: [Website](https://filter-pixel.netlify.app/)
+Visit the ExifData Processing website: [Website](https://filter-pixel.netlify.app/)